Create a Relationship between Datasets

 Update Field Mapping in a Dataset

 When you add a reference to a dataset, you must update the LDM mapping so that the reference uses the correct source column.
 If an attribute exists with the same name as the reference in the dataset that you have added the reference to, you must remove that attribute from the dataset.
 Every dataset in your LDM must have each field (a fact or an attribute) unambiguously mapped to a column in a source table (represented by a table in your data warehouse or a single CSV file).
 The dataset itself must be mapped to this source table.

 During data load, the data from the columns in the source table will be loaded to the corresponding facts or attributes in the dataset.

-- Review the current mapping and update it, if needed.
+- Review the other mapping and update it, if needed.

-- When you are done with updating, click Save changes.
+- When you are done with updating, select Save changes.

 - Publish the LDM (see Publish your Logical Data Model).

 Set or Update the Primary Key in a Dataset

 - Select the dataset, and select More… -> Set primary key.